PeishiJiang/DART-PFLOTRAN/README.md

 - ```obs_kind```: This folder provides the definitions of PFLOTRAN variables in DART and the corresponding utitlities required by DART, including: (1) ```DEFAULT_obs_kind_mod.F90``` defining a list of DART variable generic quantity (along with PFLOTRAN's variables) and (2) ```obs_def_PFLOTRAN_mod.F90``` defining some interfaces of observation definions and the mapping between PFLOTRAN variable names and their names in DART quantity.

-- ```utils```: This folder provides a set of utility scripts for DART format observation conversion, preparing DART's prior data in NetCDF format, modifying ```DEFAULT_obs_kind_mod.F90``` by adding new PFLOTRAN's variables, preparing the input namelist file, running PFLOTRAN, updating observation with inflation, and so forth.
+- ```utils```: This folder provides a set of utility functions for DART format observation conversion, preparing DART's prior data in NetCDF format, modifying ```DEFAULT_obs_kind_mod.F90``` by adding new PFLOTRAN's variables, preparing the input namelist file, running PFLOTRAN, updating observation with inflation, and so forth.

 - ```applications``` This folder is where the applications should be put.
 A default ```template``` folder is provided, where the folder structure of each application should follow.
 An example of 1D thermal model is also provided in ```1dthermal``` folder.
 For running PFLOTRAN-DART, we suggest users to configure and run the jupyter notebook or the corresponding python file under ```workflow_ipynb``` to run through the work flow.